arpitamisal/arpitamisal/README.md

 👋 Hello, Everyone!
 Welcome to my GitHub World!

-I'm Arpita Misal, a dedicated Software Engineering major at San Jose State University, passionate about creating tech-driven solutions that make an impact. 🚀
+I'm Arpita Misal, a dedicated Software Engineering major at San Jose State University, with a passion for AI, Machine Learning, and creating tech-driven solutions that make a meaningful impact. 🚀

 🌟 About Me
 - 🎓 Studying Software Engineering at San Jose State University.
+- 🤖 Enthusiast of Generative AI, ML pipelines, and real-world problem solving
 - 🌆 Located in the heart of Silicon Valley.
 - 🧠 Lifelong learner, always curious about emerging technologies.
 - 🌐 Committed to open-source projects and collaborative coding.